Seven Things to Avoid When You're Feeling Anxious

 Those who have suffered more than one anxiety attack fear that it may happen again.
 Sometimes they worry so much about recurring attacks that their fear actually causes new attacks.

 - We should avoid over-monitoring ourselves, checking our heartbeat, our heart rate, and thinking things like, “If I go in there, I’ll get nervous” or “If I do that, I’ll lose control.”

-- We must be capable of changing this habit and allowing ourselves to live openly and confidently, facing our fears, because doing so will allow us to find peace and stability.
+- We must be capable of changing this habit and allow ourselves to live openly and confidently while confronting our fears.
+This is because doing so will allow us to find peace and stability.

-This is a very common error: We think that anxiety is an enemy to avoid at all costs.
+It’s a common mistake to think that anxiety is an enemy to avoid at all costs.

 - The secret to one of the best anxiety coping tips is to find a balance.
-It is acceptable to live with anxiety, but avoid letting it control you.
+It’s acceptable to live with anxiety, but avoid letting it control you.

-- We must understand that anxiety is part of every human being.
-It helps us survive and avoid taking unnecessary risks, and even gives us energy and the motivation to obtain what we want.
+- Understand that anxiety is part of every human being.
+It helps us survive and keeps us from taking unnecessary risks.
+It even gives us energy and motivation to obtain what we want.

-- However, when anxiety transforms into an emotion that paralyzes us, controls us, and robs us of our happiness, it’s time to take action.
+- However, it’s time to take action when anxiety transforms into an emotion that paralyzes, controls, and robs us of our happiness.

-It can seem strange, but on occasions the focal point of our anxiety can stem from a certain person who robs us of our happiness on a daily basis.
+It can seem strange, but on occasions, the focal point of our anxiety can stem from a certain person who sucks away our happiness on a daily basis.

-- That person may be a partner, or a complicated, harmful relationship that transforms us into someone we are not.
+- That person may be a significant other in a complicated, harmful relationship that transforms us into someone we’re not.

-- It may be a complete situation, such as a work environment to which we are not fully acclimated.
+- It may be a complete situation, such as a work environment in which we’re not fully acclimated.

 - Also, we may feel out of place or vulnerable with our own nuclear family.

 The best thing to do in these cases is to identify the focal point of our anxiety and establish possible “escape routes” or actions to take in order to solve the problem.